geggleto/Collective/README.md

 # Session
 Sessions are on by default.
-If you want to turn sessions off or swap packages, then remove the "session" key from the `app.config` file.
+If you want to turn sessions off or swap packages, then remove the `session` key from the `app.config` file.
 The session class uses whatever your php is configured to use [which is files by default].